 As a Member of the Agriculture Committee Congressman Scott recognizes that Georgia’s largest industry is agriculture and he fights to protect the interests of Georgia’s farmers, ranchers, and food processors.
 He also works to ensure that America’s agriculture sector continues to grow and remains globally competitive.
-Scott currently serves as the Ranking Democratic Member on the Commodity Exchanges, Energy, and Credit Subcommittee.
+Scott currently serves as the Chairman on the Commodity Exchanges, Energy, and Credit Subcommittee.
 He co-authored a law to reform the federal dairy program, which will keep prices affordable to consumers.
 He supports land grant universities (such as the University of Georgia and Fort Valley State University), recognizing the significance they play in fostering research and education, and improving the agricultural economy.

 As a Member of the NATO Parliamentary Assembly Congressman Scott supports a strong American military and robust foreign policy and has demonstrated a firm commitment to America’s relationships abroad particularly, with Israel and our NATO allies.
 Congressman Scott has provided strong leadership in passing a resolution at the 2012 NATO meeting, gaining the support of 27 other nations, to join the United States and Israel to stop Iran from securing a nuclear bomb.

 Back Home in Georgia

 Congressman David Scott spearheads a wide range of local initiatives that benefit his constituents.
 He sponsors annual jobs fairs that have secured over 7,000 jobs for his constituents.
 Congressman Scott also hosts an annual health fair, bringing free healthcare exams to help reduce breast cancer, prostate cancer, diabetes, AIDS, and other healthcare issues.
 He has hosted major home foreclosure prevention and mortgage assistance events, helping over 4,000 constituents find help keeping their homes.
 Congressman Scott has secured over $367 million in federal funds for transportation projects in his district and $16,765,600 in casework savings for constituents.